5F. Cafe & bar. WANTED. You can smoke while drinking alcohol in our restaurant.

 Hiroko asked how long I'd stay in Tokyo.
 Though she already knew that I would leave before her birthday.

-On our last night out, two days to my departure, she said that she was jealous of people who get to see me every day, in her way that stresses each syllable, alighting the atmosphere around her green hair like a walking bass line.
+On our last night out, two days to my departure, she said that she was jealous of people who get to see me every day, stressing each syllable like a walking bass line, her voice alighting the atmosphere around her green hair.

 All rights reserved